Incidentallyb/vector/content/messages/charlie-personal.md

 choices:
   - Nothing
 ---
-I have a bit of a personal request, so I have sent over an email....

-[cCc]
-(Hi Guys, I have a bit of a personal request, so I have sent over an email....)
+Hi Guys, I have a bit of a personal request, so I have sent over an email...